giove91/arithmat/README.md

   ```

-The classes `BasisArithmeticMatroid` and `LinearArithmeticMatroid` derive from the Sage classes `BasisMatroid` and `LinearMatroid`, respectively.
+The classes `BasisArithmeticMatroid` and `LinearArithmeticMatroid` derive from the SageMath classes `BasisMatroid` and `LinearMatroid`, respectively.
 An instance of `XxxArithmeticMatroid` can be constructed with `XxxArithmeticMatroid(..., multiplicity_function=m)`, where `...` should be replaced by arguments to construct an instance of `XxxMatroid`, and `m` is the multiplicity function.
 The multiplicity function needs to be passed as a keyword argument (and not as a positional argument).